 National Grid (NG) had initially commissioned LSTC to conduct a feasibility study and outline design for a generic steel lattice full line tension (FLT) gantry.
 Subsequently, LSTC has been instructed to undertake further detail design and produce construction drawings.
-As part of an initiative to improve visual impact, NG aim to use this design on numerous Major Instructure Development (MID) projects and may be as a generic design for other projects.
+As part of an initiative to improve visual impact, NG aim to use this design on numerous Major Instructure Development (MID) projects, with the possibility of a generic design for other projects.

 Project Outcome / Deliverables

-This project was completed on time and within the budget.
-NG is deploying this structure on the Hinkley project initially.
-FLT gantry structure is hugely cost beneficial for NG as compared to other tubular type gantry available.
+This project was completed on time and within the budget, with National Grid initially deploying this structure on the Hinkley project.

 An FLT gantry structure is hugely cost effective compared to other tubular type gantries available.